The scale of the problem

-The human and economic burden associated with this condition is serious.
-The costs of asthma for society could be greatly reduced through concerted international and national action.
+The human and economic burden associated with this condition is severe.
+The costs of asthma for society could be significantly reduced through concerted international and national action.

-Throughout the world, the economic costs associated with asthma are estimated to exceed those of combined TB and HIV / AIDS.
+The economic costs associated with asthma exceed those of combined TB and HIV / AIDS.

-In the United States, for example, the annual costs of asthma care (direct and indirect) exceed US $ 6,000 million.
+For example, in the United States, the annual costs of asthma care (direct and indirect) exceed US $ 6,000 million.

-In Australia, the annual direct and indirect medical costs associated with asthma reach almost US $ 460 million.
+In Australia, the annual direct and indirect medical costs of asthma reach almost US $ 460 million.

 What is asthma?

-In an attack, the lining of the passages swell causing the airways to constrict and reduce the flow of air in and out of the lungs.
+The passages’ lining swells in an attack, causing the airways to constrict and reduce airflow in and out of the lungs.

-Asthma can not be cured, but it could also be controlled.
-The strongest risk factors for developing asthma are exposure, especially in childhood, to indoor allergens (such as house mites in bed, carpets and stuffed furniture, cats and cockroaches) and a family history of asthma or allergy.
+Asthma can not be cured, but it can also be controlled.
+The most substantial risk factors for developing asthma are exposure, especially in childhood, to indoor allergens (such as house mites in beds, carpets, and stuffed furniture, cats, and cockroaches) and a family history of asthma or allergy.

 A study on the South Atlantic island of Tristan da Cunha, where one in three of the 300 inhabitants has asthma, found that children with asthmatic parents were much more likely to develop the disease.

-Exposure to tobacco smoke and exposure to chemical irritants in the workplace are additional risk factors.
+Exposure to tobacco smoke and chemical irritants in the workplace are additional risk factors.

-Other risk factors include certain drugs (aspirin and other non-steroidal anti-inflammatory drugs), low birth weight and respiratory infection.
-The weather (cold air), extreme emotional expression and physical exercise can exacerbate asthma.
+Other risk factors include certain drugs (aspirin and other non-steroidal anti-inflammatory drugs), low birth weight, and respiratory infection.
+The weather (cold air), extreme emotional expression, and physical exercise exacerbate asthma.

 Urbanization seems to be correlated with an increase in asthma.
-The nature of the risk is not clear because the studies have not taken into account indoor allergens, although these have been identified as significant risk factors.
+The nature of the risk is not precise because the studies have not considered indoor allergens, although these have been identified as significant risk factors.

 Experts are struggling to understand why global rates are, on average, increasing by 50% every decade.

-But they do not know why people who suffer from hay fever developed a life-threatening condition without warning.
+But they do not know why people who suffer from hay fever develop a life-threatening condition without warning.

 Because asthma is a chronic condition, it usually requires ongoing medical attention.